-If you’re looking to try training your ears in preparation of arranging songs, all you need to do is sit at your computer, or at your desk with some paper and pencil.
+If you’re looking to try training your ears in preparation for arranging your own songs, all you need to do is sit at your computer or at your desk with some paper and a pencil.

-The only downside is you can’t hear your arrangement ideas right away, unlike with an instrument.
-What you can do is invest in a notation software with a playback feature of the parts you’ve recorded.
+The only downside is that you can’t hear your song arrangement ideas right away, unlike an instrument.
+You can invest in notation software with a playback feature of the parts you’ve recorded.

 How to Arrange House Music?